-In most cases using INTEGER(4) in 32-bit mode and INTEGER(8) in 64-bit mode for scalars improves the efficiency of DO loops, subscripting, mathematical calculations and calling conventions when passing objects.
-However, if your code contains large arrays with values that can fit in an INTEGER(1) or INTEGER(2) in 32-bit mode, or an INTEGER(4)in 64-bit mode, using smaller kind parameters can actually improve memory efficiency by reducing memory traffic to load or store data.
+In most cases using INTEGER(8) for scalars improves the efficiency of DO loops, subscripting, mathematical calculations and calling conventions when passing objects.
+However, if your code contains large arrays with values that can fit in an INTEGER(4), using smaller kind parameters can actually improve memory efficiency by reducing memory traffic to load or store data.